timschroederme/deploy/README.md

 ### source

 The `source` parameter is optional.
 If set, it must point to a relative subdirectory inside the project path which will then be used as deployment source, instead of the project's root directory.

+### delete

+The `delete` parameter is optional.
+If it is provided and set to `no` or `false`, `deploy` will not delete any files or directories that are present in the deployment path but not in the source path.
+If it is not provided, `deploy` will delete such files and directories (see above).

 ## Dependencies